makersacademy/chitter-challenge/README.md

 Makers End of Unit Challenge - Chitter Challenge
 ====

-Write a small Twitter clone that will allow the users to post messages to a public stream.
+A small Twitter clone that will allow the users to post messages to a public stream.

 Instructions